How to Paint High Ceilings in Central Oregon

 Case Study: Vaulted Living Room Transformation

-A homeowner in Eugene recently tackled their 15-foot vaulted ceiling with professional help.
+A homeowner in Central Oregon recently tackled their 15-foot vaulted ceiling with professional help.
 Initially unsure about handling it themselves, they brought in a team that set up scaffolding and used extension rollers to apply two coats of bright white paint.
 The process took less than two days and transformed their dim, beige-toned living room into an airy, light-filled space.
 The homeowner noted the biggest difference was not just the look—but the confidence of knowing it was done safely and beautifully.

 Final Thoughts